-While I'm familiar with alkaline foods and have several charts hanging on the inside of my kitchen cabinet, I haven't really focused on the importance of these foods until now.
-My hope is to learn as much as possible about them in order to pass this knowledge on to my mom.
+While I'm familiar with alkaline foods and have several charts hanging on the inside of my kitchen cabinet, I haven't focused on these foods' importance until now.
+So I wanted to learn as much as possible and share this post with you in order to add more alkaline foods to your diet.

 Good question.
 One that most people wouldn't necessarily think of asking when considering overall health and well being.
 Alkalinity in the body is optimally maintained between a ph of 7.30-7.45 and our bodies work extremely hard at balancing this on a continual basis.
 When our bodies are too acidic, the kidneys and lungs are taxed and can no longer flush out acid properly, which starts accumulating in the body.
 Chronic acidity can lead to acidosis.